suztomo/gcloud-mcp/packages/new-server-mcp/README.md

 ## TODO

-- [ ] Replace all "my-server" strings with your server's name.
+1. [ ] Replace all "new-server" strings with your server's name.

 - When you change the name of the package, you may need to run `npm i` in the root directory to refresh the root package-lock.json.
 This file is generated, so you probably shouldn't to modify it manually.

-- [ ] Add your tools to `src/tools/`, then register them with the server in `src/index.ts`.
+2. [ ] Add your tools to `src/tools/`, then register them with the server in `src/index.ts`.
+3. [ ] Modify `GEMINI-extension.json` to provide Gemini CLI additional context about your server's capabilities.

 We're here to help -- reach out if you have any questions or requests.